enewe101/corenlp-xml-reader/docs/index.rst

 .. code-block:: python

-    >>> first_mention = obama['mention']
+    >>> first_mention = obama['mentions'][0]
     >>> first_mention['tokens']
     [' 0: President (0,8) -', ' 1: Obama (10,14) PERSON']

-Then, from a given mention, we can access the chain, and all other mentions.
+Note that a token can be part of multiple mentions.
+For example, consider the phrase "Obama's pyjamas".
+If his pyjamas are mentioned multiple times, then there will be a coreference chain made for it, as well as Obama himself.
+And in the phrase "Obama's pyjamas", the token "Obama" is both part of a mention corresponding to the 44th President of the United States, and part of a mention corresponding to some garments for sleeping.

-The coreference chain that includes "President Obama" should also include "he":
+Once we have gotten ahold of a mention, we can access the coreference chain that is is part of, and we can access all the other mentions in the chain that refer to the same thing.
+Back to our original example sentence, the coreference chain that includes "President Obama" should also include a mention due to the token "he":

 .. code-block:: python